 Elements of a Good Business Card

 A good business card needs to convey the overall image of your business, that means that it has the right branding on it.
-Make sure your logo is prominent and that all the elements are on brand.
+Make sure your logo is prominent and that all the elements are on brand and consider using a London printer such as Brightside for quality, professional printing of your cards.

 This means that your fonts should be uniform to your brand and your colours can’t just be anything (no matter how cute).
 Someone should be able to look at it and identify it as your brand.